 Jharry Guevara: The certification process was a small little hurdle on a long journey.
 Because before even beginning this journey, I pointed out all the weaknesses that I currently had at that time.
 Some of them were even me being in front of a camera, speaking to you.
 Like I wasn’t able to do that.
 So I worked on that; I worked on my weaknesses.
 I worked on my communication skills.
 Even though my current communication skill is not where I want them to be, it’s a lot better than where I started.

 So I made a list of everything that I needed to go ahead and improve and a list of things that I needed a very good knowledge of.
 And I just set that list, and that list was like 25 items long.
-And each item would probably take me like two-three weeks to be able to mark off.
+Each item would probably take me like two-three weeks to be able to mark off.
 And it was just in some items we’ll create more items to create a small list became very, very long.

 So that whole process was probably, I want to say I started seeing results probably a year and a half into it, but did not really, um, see yet see anything major to like probably two and a half years into this whole process.
 Yeah.
 So it was a very long process.